 If your employer offers a 401(k) matching plan, one of the easiest ways to grow your retirement nest egg is to contribute the max amount of money each paycheck that your employer is willing to match.

 The contributions are automatically deducted from your paycheck pre-tax, and since you never see the money, it can be much easier to just pretend like it was never there to begin with.

-For the self-employed, or for diversification, traditional or Roth IRAs are also specifically designed to help your savings grow.
+For the self-employed, or for diversification, individual retirement accounts are also specifically designed to help your savings grow.